MJoergen/nexys4ddr/dyoc/ep6_-_Load_And_Store/README.md

-# Design Your Own Computer - Episode 6 - "Expanding Control Logic"
+# Design Your Own Computer - Episode 6 - "Load and Store"

 Welcome to the sixth episode of "Design Your Own Computer".
 In this episode we will add three more instructions to the CPU: "LDA a", "STA a", and "JMP a".